 Our wines are vegan - no animal products are used in processing.

 Wobbly Boot is a dog friendly vineyard with three fully enclosed off leash areas and you are always welcome to bring your best friend.
-We are passionate about animal welfare issues and have developed the famous Wine and Woofs program - a quarterly fundraiser for Dog's Homes of Tasmania, Small Paws Animal Rescue, Ten Lives Cat Centre and RSPCA Tasmania.
+We are passionate about animal welfare issues and have developed the famous Wine and Woofs program - a quarterly fundraiser for Dog's Homes of Tasmania, Small Paws Animal Rescue, Ten Lives Cat Centre, Devils in Danger Foundation, Pets in the Park Tasmania, Devils in Danger Foundation and RSPCA Tasmania.
 Help us to help the animals.

 Please join us and become part of the Wobbly Boot experience and share our love for animals and wine.